epicloops/epiclib/README.md

 ## Installation
-The `epic` package is a [namespace package](http://pythonhosted.org/setuptools/setuptools.html#namespace-packages) which allows the `epic.bot` and `epic.sampler` packages to be installed independently of eachother.
+The `epic` package is a [namespace package](http://pythonhosted.org/setuptools/setuptools.html#namespace-packages) which allows the `epic.bot` and `epic.sampler` packages to be installed independently of each other.
 This is desirable for two reasons:

 - `epic.bot` is a web crawler and therefore memory and network intensive.
 `epic.sampler` is an mp3 splitter and therefore cpu intensive.
 Ideally these